How do nonprofits owners make money?

 For example, in many states, if you are a nonprofit and manage a facility that is made open to the public for non-fee use (library, or study rooms, or community-event rooms) this can make you eligible for tax deductions on property taxes that for-profit entities could never obtain.
 But you must identify the type of non-profit structure you seek to make money and file accordingly.

-Finally, non-profits make money on the sale of specific items or services in some cases, too
+Non-profits make money on the sale of specific items or services

 In this regard, their corporation acts just like a for-profit but all expenses are deducted as operations, and future operations expenses are deducted, reducing the likelihood they will pay sales or federal taxes on those goods or services.